 Many businesses take out working capital loans to help fund expansion projects, pay for inventory or equipment, seasonal rushes, payroll, repairs, unexpected expenses and more.
 In most cases, business owners are able to pay back the working capital loans in a short amount of time once business picks up again.
 Having extra business working capital at any given time helps bridge the gap between busy times and slower times in your company.
 Traditional debt financing from the bank might work but the majority of applications typically get turned down.

 As a business owner, your goal should be to repay business financing as quickly as possible so the debt isn’t a long term obligation putting a burden on your business.
 However, even a longer term debt is preferable to the potential risks of equity financing.
 Remember, before making a quick decision based upon need, it’s important to understand both the positive and negative ramifications of those decisions.

-Mulligan Funding has been in business since 2008 and has funded over $100 million to business owners during that time.
+Mulligan Funding has been in business since 2008 and has provided funding of over $100 million to business owners during that time.
 Not only do we provide you with the working capital loans you need, but we also treat you as a valued business partner.
 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!

 The information shared is intended to be used for informational purposes only and you should independently research and verify.